xaviermontane/THM/README.md

 ## Introduction

 TryHackMe is a platform that offers a wide range of cybersecurity challenges and rooms for individuals to learn and practice their skills.
-This repository contains detailed writeups that explain the methodology, tools, and steps used to solve these challenges.
-Each writeup provides valuable insights into the world of ethical hacking and penetration testing.
+This repository contains a cybersecurity path followed by a list of detailed writeups that explain the methodology, tools, and steps used to better understand the processes within the field.
+The path can be found in the [index](Index/Pathway.md) of the repository and provides a clear structure of the path to different rooms and their writeups which give a great insight into the world of ethical hacking and penetration testing.

 ## Writeup Structure

 Each writeup in this repository follows a structured format to ensure clarity and consistency:

-1. **Challenge Information**: A brief introduction to the challenge or room, including its name, description, and difficulty level.
+1. **Challenge Information**: A brief introduction to the challenge or room, including its name and description.

 2. **Objective**: An explanation of the primary goal or objective of the challenge.

 3. **Tools Used**: A list of tools and software used during the challenge.

-4. **Methodology**: Step-by-step instructions on how to approach and solve the challenge, including any potential pitfalls or challenges encountered.
+4. **Methodology**: Step-by-step instructions on how to approach and understand the challenge, including any potential challenges encountered.

-5. **Solution**: The final solution to the challenge, along with explanations of key findings or techniques used.

-6. **Lessons Learned**: A section discussing the key takeaways and lessons learned from completing the challenge.
+5. **Lessons Learned**: A sumary discussing the key takeaways and lessons learned from completing the challenge.

-7. **Additional Resources**: Links to external resources, blog posts, or documentation that can provide further insights into the topic.
+6. **Additional Resources**: Links to external resources, blog posts, or documentation that can provide further insights into the topic.

-8. **Contributors**: Credits to the authors and contributors who created the writeup.
+_7. **Contributors**:c In the case of contribution, credits to the authors and contributors who created the writeup._

 ## Contributing

 We encourage contributions to this repository to help expand the collection of writeups and provide a valuable resource for the cybersecurity community.
-If you have a writeup for a TryHackMe challenge or room, follow these steps to contribute:
+If you have a writeup for a THM challenge or room, follow these steps to contribute:

 1. Fork this repository to your own GitHub account.

 2. Create a new branch with a descriptive name for your writeup.

-3. Write your detailed writeup following the provided structure.
+3. Write your writeup following the provided structure.

 4. Create a pull request to submit your writeup for review.